Consumer Sentiment Down in Mid-August - CollisionWeek

 Preliminary results show declines compared to July and index remains below year ago levels.

 According to the University of Michigan Surveys of Consumers.
-Director Joanne Hsu, the deterioration
+Director Joanne Hsu, the deterioration largely

 Subscribers need to be logged in to see rest of this article.
 Please Login to access.
 If you're not a subscriber, click here for information on our satisfaction guaranteed subscription options.